The viral and risky TikTok 'Milk Crate Challenge': Why people are falling off flimsy boxes

 Every now and then, the internet opens a portal on a weird new trend.
 Enter the Milk Crate Challenge.
-Online you can find a burgeoning collection of videos on TikTok, Instagram, Twitter and the like of people stacking milk crates, trying to climb them like a staircase, and falling, because believe it or not, piles of milk crates don't make for sound structures.
+You can find a growing collection of videos on TikTok, Instagram, Twitter and the like of people stacking milk crates, trying to climb them like a staircase, and taking terrible falls, because believe it or not, piles of milk crates are not structurally sound.

-On TikTok, videos with the hashtag #milkcratechallenge have racked up more than 10 million views, and #cratechallenge has more than 82 million views.
+On TikTok, videos with the hashtag #milkcratechallenge had racked up more than 10 million views, and #cratechallenge had more than 82 million views before the platform started taking them down.
 Here's what's going on with the Milk Crate Challenge.

 The Milk Crate Challenge involves stacking milk crates in a pyramid of sorts so they form steps.
 People try to climb up one side and down the other as the stacks get increasingly precarious.
 When they make a misstep or the physics of the situation just don't hold out, they fall to the ground, usually on top of the toppled crates.